tessalt/coffeescriptbook/book.md

 ![screenshot1](https://s3.amazonaws.com/f.cl.ly/items/3E20192V03310u1O1x20/Screen%20Shot%202015-03-16%20at%2010.52.28%20PM.png)

-To customize the square so it's not just a blue square, we can pass one argument to `new Layer()`.
+To customize the square so it's not just a plain blue square, we can pass one argument to `new Layer()`.
 This argument is a configuration object, you can configure the element using properties for various attributes such as width, height, position, and appearance.

 ```
 square = new Layer(